CLASSES AND WORKSHOPS

 Check out the Dance Class schedule and register for any of clyde forth’s five Dance Workshops!
 Discounts apply if you sign up for a series of workshops.

-Our jewelry classes at Byrdcliffe offer many techniques, from basic fabricating and finishing to chasing and casting, including wax carving and mold-making.
+Our jewelry and metalwork classes at Byrdcliffe offer many techniques, from basic fabricating and finishing to chasing and casting, including wax carving and mold-making.
 Classes include all levels, because the mix of experienced and beginning students makes for a more creative environment.
-The 2017 jewelry classes at Byrdcliffe will start again in April.
+The 2017 jewelry and metalwork classes at Byrdcliffe will start again in April.

-Come back in February to check out the 2017 Jewelry class schedule and register online for any of the 6-week series.
+Check out the 2017 Jewelry and Metalwork class schedule and register online for any of the fabulous new classes or workshops.

 Fiber fanatics — here’s your summer adventure, in a private weaving studio with a glorious Hudson Valley view.
 Beginners and intermediate level weavers welcome.
 Students will weave, sample several different types of warp yarns, work on different types of looms, making varied kinds of weave and playing with color and textured effects.
 Each student will decide on an individual project and, with Bev Nerenberg’s expert guidance, will design the project, calculate the yarn necessary, and take it from warp through finished hand-woven piece.
 The 2016 Byrdcliffe textile classes took place from June to September.
 Look in 2017 for new textiles classes!

 Learn the basics of vocal technique, music reading, repertoire, style and music history while having great fun singing together!
 No audition required – all levels, all ages!
 Donations are happily accepted but not mandatory!
 Instruction by Maria Todaro, Phoenicia International Festival of the Voice.
 Read more about the Woodstock Community Choir at Byrdcliffe!